foundeo/fixinator/README.md

 Default: `high` - The minimum confidence level that will be flagged.
 Issues with `low` confidence will be more likely to be false positives.

+### failOnIssues

+Default: `true` - When true returns an exit code of `1` when issues are found, this will cause your build to fail if you are running in CI.
+If you do not want the build to fail when issues are found, set this to `false`.